materialsvirtuallab/m3gnet/README.md

 The table below provides more comprehensive benchmarks for cubic crystals based on [exp data on Wikipedia](http://en.wikipedia.org/wiki/Lattice_constant) and MP DFT data.
 The [Jupyter notebook](/examples/Cubic%20Crystal%20Test.ipynb) is in the [examples](/examples) folder.
-This benchmark is limite to cubic crystals for ease of comparison since there is only one lattice parameter.
+This benchmark is limited to cubic crystals for ease of comparison since there is only one lattice parameter.
 However, M3GNet is not limited to cubic systems of course (see [LiFePO4 example](/examples/Relaxation%20of%20LiFePO4.ipynb)).

 | Material    | Crystal structure   |       a |    MP a |   Predicted a | % error vs Expt   | % error vs MP |